media-device-copier

 Usage: MediaDeviceCopier download-files [options]

-Options: -n, –device-name (REQUIRED) The MTP device we'll be copying files to/from. -s, --source-folder (REQUIRED) The folder we'll be copying files from. -t, --target-folder (REQUIRED) The folder we'll be copying files to. -se, --skip-existing Whether to skip existing files (default: true). -r, --copy-recursive Copy folders recursive (default: false). -p, --filter-subfolder-regex-pattern Optional: Include only subfolders which matches the regular expression pattern.
-Default copy all subfolders -?, -h, --help Show help and usage information
+Options: -n, –device-name (REQUIRED) The MTP device we'll be copying files to/from. -s, --source-folder (REQUIRED) The folder we'll be copying files from. -t, --target-folder (REQUIRED) The folder we'll be copying files to. -se, --skip-existing Whether to skip existing files (default: true). -r, --copy-recursive Copy folders recursive (default: false). -mv, --move Delete source after successful transfer (move). -sf, --filter-subfolders Optional: Include only subfolders which match the regular expression pattern.
+Default: all -f, --filter-files Optional: Include only files which match the regular expression pattern.
+Default: all -?, -h, --help Show help and usage information

 Uploading files options: